Your PR Card is not the same as Your PR Status

 In other words, if travelling abroad as a permanent resident, you should ensure your PR Card is valid.
 As well, remember to update it within 9 months of the expiry date.
 This is to ensure that you have proof of status when returning to Canada.

 If I stay in Canada do I lose any rights when my PR Card expires?

-No, you do not.
+No, you do not lose anything when your PR Card expires.
 However, remember that a permanent resident is someone who has been granted permanent resident status through immigrating to Canada, but is not a Citizen of Canada.
 It is a conditional status, renewable every 5 years as long as you fulfill your residency and other requirements.
 Your rights as a permanent resident are:

 - Receive most of the government benefits Canadian citizens do, including Health Care;

 - Live, work and study anywhere in Canada;

 - Have protection under Canadian Law, including the Canadian Charter of Rights and Freedoms;

 In other words, you have most of the rights of a Canadian citizen – aside from voting and holding political office and doing high-security-clearance work – as a permanent resident.